 At the request of some countries, certain data are not published at national level.
 These data are only used for the calculation of EU-level statistics.

-The Release Calendar for Euro Indicators is available here.
+The Release Calendar for Euro Indicators is available at this website.

 8.3.
 Release policy - user access